hexerdzimal/hexerdzimal/README.md

 🎓 Bachelor’s in Computer Science (almost done!) with a focus on IT Security & Forensics—heading into my Master’s soon.

-💼 By day, I’m a ServiceNow Consultant diving into SecOps and platform solutions.
+💼 By day, I’m a ServiceNow Consultant diving into GRC, VR and SecOps solutions.